 To lose weight all you need to do is eat less, simple, right?
-People that take this approach tend to fail because the body will stimulate hunger pains and cravings in response to Fasting.
+People who take this approach tend to fail because the body will stimulate hunger pains and cravings in response to Fasting.

 This is the main reason why people who engage in caloric restriction tend to fail.
-There was a time when food was not as readily available for as many people as it is today and our bodies reminds us to nourish it.
+There was a time when food was not as readily available for as many people as it is today and our bodies remind us to nourish it.

 I love the fact I can eat just about anything I like on the days I am allowed to eat.
 Anything within reason.
 I mean you still have to try and create that caloric deficit to maintain a healthy body weight.